aya49/202105_sfu_cmpt_127/assignments/04/README.md

 HINT: for 1D arrays you saved each element as `[ ... ]`; for 2D arrays, you will save it as `[[...], [...], [...]]`

 **REQUIREMENT**:
-- you will create a C source file called `t2img.c` containing implementations of the two functions declared in `t2img.h`.
+- you will create a C source file called `t2img.c` containing implementations of the function(s) declared in `t2img.h`.
 - you will create your own `t2.c` to test your functions.

 Your code may call any other functions declared in "t2img.h" and implemented as part of the previous assignment, task 01-05 by copying these files over and changing their names to `t2img.c` and `t2img.h` and importing them, if you haven't already for task 01 (DON'T re-implement these).